matrix-org/synapse/docs/usage/configuration/config_documentation.md

 * `client_secret`: oauth2 client secret to use.
 May be omitted if `client_secret_jwt_key` is given, or if `client_auth_method` is 'none'.

+* `client_secret_path`: path to the oauth2 client secret to use.
+With that it's not necessary to leak secrets into the config file itself.
+   Mutually exclusive with `client_secret`.

 * `client_secret_jwt_key`: Alternative to client_secret: details of a key used to create a JSON Web Token to be used as an OAuth2 client secret.
 If given, must be a dictionary with the following properties: